Chartering an Aircraft

 Can I make my connections with airlines if necessary?

 Occasionally, passengers in towns without airline service decide to charter an aircraft to connect more easily with an airline flight.
 This is possible.
-However, due to security, airports and airline service are divided into separate general aviation (including charter) and airline areas.
+However, due to security, airports, and airline services are divided into a separate general aviation (including charter) and airline areas.
 But at most of these airports, courtesy cars are provided to drive you to the airline terminal.
 Inform your charter operator that you will be making an airline connection, and they can make the necessary arrangements.